cylonicboom/cylonicboom/README.md

 - I'm the maintainer of the Mouse Injector for Perfect Dark Decomp.
 I'll get around to porting it to the Goldeneye decomp, eventually.

-- I implemented XBLA-style dual-stick and 1964GEPD-style controls in the PC port
+- I implemented XBLA-style dual-stick and 1964GEPD-style keyboard controls (ie reload, alt-fire, crouch modes) in the PC port

 Fun fact: I'm terrible at Goldeneye.